BCharash/PraiasPortugal/docs/application-navigation.md

 ---

-## Common Destination
+# Common Destination

-Regardless of navigation method, every selection resolves to a Beach.
+All navigation methods ultimately resolve to a Beach.

+The selected Beach determines the Beach Complex and the environmental information displayed by the Dashboard.

 ```
 Browse ─────┐
 Search ─────┤
 Favorites ──┤
 Nearby ─────┤
-Recent ─────┘
+Recent ─────┤
+Startup ────┘
             │
             ▼
          Beach
+            │
+            ▼
+       Dashboard
 ```

 ---

-## Beach Navigation

-After selecting a Beach, users may access information such as:

-- Overview
+# Dashboard

+The Dashboard is the primary operational view of the application.

+It provides immediate access to:

 - Current Conditions
+- Alerts
+- Weather
+- Marine Forecast
+- Tides
+- Forecast Charts

+The Dashboard should answer the question:

+> "Should I go to this beach today?"

+Detailed information remains available through secondary views.

+---

+# Secondary Views

+From the Dashboard, users may navigate to additional information including:

 - Facilities
 - Accessibility
+- Restaurants
+- Parking
 - Photographs
+- Webcams
 - Map
 - Nearby Beaches
 - History
 - Environmental Information

-The available information may expand over time without changing the navigation model.
+Additional views may be introduced without changing the navigation model.

 ---

-## Cross-Platform Principle
+# Cross-Platform Principle

 The navigation model is independent of presentation.

-Desktop browsers, tablets, iOS, and Android may present different user interfaces while preserving the same navigation structure.
+Desktop browsers, tablets, iOS, and Android may present different interfaces while preserving the same navigation structure.

 ---

-## Future Navigation Methods
+# Future Navigation Methods

-The architecture allows additional navigation methods to be introduced without affecting the rest of the application.
+The architecture allows additional navigation methods without affecting the remainder of the application.

 Examples include: